 Bibliographic database for historical coverage of the world from 1450 to the present (excluding the United States and Canada).

-An advanced, multidisciplinary database featuring secondary resources in history, scholarly articles and other resources spanning the humanities and sciences.
+An advanced, multidisciplinary database featuring secondary resources in history, scholarly articles, over 57,000 eBooks and other resources spanning the humanities and sciences.

 - Manuscript Women's Letters and Diaries